 - the Distinguished Flying Medal

 In other words, pensions arising from your normal service duties are taxable in full, although you may be able to take a tax free lump sum when you start to draw your pension.
-You can read more about this in our pensioners section and on GOV.UK.
+You can read more about this on GOV.UK.